Glossary

 Cost of Capital

-The rate of return that capital could earn in an alternative investment of equivalent risk.
-The source of the capital may be internal or external.
-(ASOP No. 26)
+The rate of return that capital could be expected to earn in alternative investments of equivalent risk; also known as opportunity cost.
+(ASOP No. 30)

 The rate of return that capital could be expected to earn in alternative investments of equivalent risk; also known as opportunity cost.